Naishadha Charita

 Naishadha Charita, also known as Naishadhiya Charita (Naiṣadhīya-carita), is a poem in Sanskrit on the life of Nala, the king of Nishadha.
 Written by Sriharsha, it is considered one of the five mahakavyas (great epic poems) in the canon of Sanskrit literature.
-It was composed by Śrī Harṣa in the court of Gahaḍavāla King Jayachandra.
+It was composed by Śrī Harṣa in the court of the Gahaḍavāla King Jayachandra.

 Contents

 Naishadha Charita presents the story of Nala's early life; his falling in love with Damayanti, their marriage, and honeymoon.